aluedtke7/java_vs_go/README.md

 build uses the GraalVM docker image and that needs a lot of RAM, so you might see out of memory errors while building depending on your environment.

-After running the script, you can either run the benchmark against the Docker container or against the artifacts.
+After running the script, you can either run the benchmark against the Docker container or directly against the artifacts.
+The benchmark below use the latter one.

 If you want to run them separate, you can proceed as follows:

 #### Dropwizard
     cd dropwizard
     mvn clean package